Harry Kenny: Drogheda United and later career

 In 1991, despite being shortlisted to fill in the managerial vacancy at Kilkenny City, Kenny joined Drogheda United for £4,000.
-Due to financial problems at the club, Drogheda were unable to submit the full payments are were subsequently handed a point deduction.
+Due to financial problems at the club, Drogheda were unable to submit the full payments were subsequently handed a point deduction.
 His first game against Rovers resulted in a win and the subsequent sacking of Noel King.
 In Kenny's two seasons at Drogheda they managed to survive relegation.
 At the end of the 1992-93 season Kenny was released by Drogheda.
+He moved to Crusaders for the 1993–94 season and finished up his career with Newry Town in 1994–95.

 At the 2007 Shamrock Rovers Player of the Year Awards Harry Kenny was the Hall of Fame recipient.

 International Career

 Kenny was capped for the Irish schoolboys at U15, U17 and youths level.

 Kenny was chosen in an all League of Ireland Ireland national team selection for a friendly against Peru on 16 June 1989.